seanrjohnson/hmmer_compare/README.md

 # Contributing

-I think this program could be thousands of times faster if the core algorithm was rewritten in C/cython (or maybe Rust).
-I haven't had time to do that, but I would be very grateful to anyone who does have time!
-Any other suggestions/contributions are also welcome.
+I think this package does it's job pretty well already.
+If anybody wants to implement prefiltering, as described in [this paper](https://www.nature.com/articles/nmeth.1818), that would be neat.

+Also help with packaging it for Conda and/or PyPI would be welcome.

 # Dependencies
     - numpy
     - scipy
     - pyhmmer
+    - numba

 # References